Dolly Castro Lifts Weights In Minimal Clothing

 “Definitely Dolly if we don’t take good care of our body, who will??
 Since the gym is closed I’m doing my workouts at home and my cardio, today I did 40 mins cardio.
 Love you queen,” a second Instagrammer commented.

-“You look amazing babe!,” one more complimented.
+“You look amazing babe!” one more person complimented.